Halakhic Prenuptial Agreement | Center for Women's Justice

 For married couples during wartime

-This halachic bill authorizes an agent ("shaliach") to write and deliver a get in the event a married man is unable to do so himself—if he is, God forbid, taken captive in war, is in a coma or has suffered irreparable cognitive impairment.
+This halakhic document authorizes an agent ("shaliach") to write and deliver a get in the event a married man is unable to do so himself—if he is, God forbid, taken captive in war, is in a coma or has suffered irreparable cognitive impairment.

 Every married man should sign such a document before going out to war.
 It could potentially prevent his wife from spending the rest of her life as an agunah, God forbid.

-This halachic document was crafted under the guidance of halachic authorities and is to be signed in the presence of two kosher witnesses.
+This halakhic document was crafted under the guidance of halakhic authorities and is to be signed in the presence of two kosher witnesses.

 bottom of page